About

 CloseUp360 (CU360) is an Emmy-nominated media platform and production company focused on NBA and WNBA players, star athletes and sports insiders, and their impact beyond the game.

-Embodying "The Players’ World Off The Court," CloseUp360 provides an immersive exploration of various facets of players' lives, from their personal journeys and career development to their impact in their hometowns, international endeavors, lifestyle pursuits, family connections and beyond—offering a comprehensive, 360-degree perspective beyond the game.
-Joining CloseUp360 as a key advisor and producer is Caron Butler, an NBA champion, Miami Heat assistant coach, successful entrepreneur, best-selling author and Emmy award-winning producer.
+Embodying "The Players’ World Beyond The Game," CloseUp360 provides an immersive exploration of various facets of players' lives, from their personal journeys and career development to their impact in their hometowns, international endeavors, lifestyle pursuits, family connections and beyond—offering a comprehensive, 360-degree perspective beyond the game.
+Caron Butler, an NBA champion, Miami Heat assistant coach, successful entrepreneur, best-selling author and Emmy award-winning producer, serves as CloseUp360's strategic player advisor.

 CloseUp360 was founded by Jared Zwerling, an accomplished sports media and marketing veteran whose career has spanned the NBA, CBS Sports, ESPN, Bleacher Report, the NBPA and Sports Illustrated.
 Throughout his career, Jared developed a niche in off-the-court coverage, tapping into the unique intersection and globalization of the culture, lifestyle and marketability of the game.
 That experience inspired him to build CloseUp360 into a specialized global media and production company.